-I have sixteen photo galleries containing 800+ adventure travel-related photos.
-I’ve shot these on various trips and projects, ranging from ski mountaineering in Iran, solo ski touring through the Balkans, documenting the life of a hunter-herder in Tajikistan, paddling down Siberian rivers, and visits to some of Central Asia’s mountains and deserts.
+I have 16 photo collections featuring 800+ adventure travel photographs, captured on journeys across mountains, deserts, and remote rivers.
+Highlights include ski mountaineering in Iran, solo ski tours through the Balkans, documenting a hunter-herder in Tajikistan, paddling Siberian waterways, and exploring Central Asia’s vast landscapes.

 Kyzyl Kum Desert, Uzbekistan

-The Kyzyl Kum – meaning red sands in Turkic languages – is the 15th largest desert in the world.
-Divided between central Uzbekistan, northern Turkmenistan, and southern Kazakhstan, the desert is located in an Italy-sized depression and bookended by the Amu Darya and the Syr Darya rivers.
-Click here to see more photos of the Kyzyl Kum Desert.
+The Kyzyl Kum — meaning “red sands” in Turkic — is the 15th largest desert in the world, stretching across central Uzbekistan, northern Turkmenistan, and southern Kazakhstan.
+Set within an Italy-sized depression and framed by the Amu Darya and Syr Darya rivers, its vast dunes and scrublands create a striking, elemental landscape.

 Mt.
 Damavand, Iran

-Iran’s Mt.
-Damavand is the highest peak in the Middle East and also Asia’s highest volcano.
-Less than a few hours’ drive from Tehran – the country’s capital city – the 5,610m peak has more than a dozen routes to the summit and is a much sought after objective for skiers, trekkers and mountaineers in pursuit of the Volcanic Seven Summits.
-Click here to see more photos from Mt.
-Damavand, Iran.
+Mt.
+Damavand, rising to 5,610m, is the highest peak in the Middle East and Asia’s tallest volcano.
+Located just a few hours’ drive from Tehran, it offers more than a dozen routes to the summit and draws skiers, trekkers, and mountaineers from around the world — many aiming to tick off the Volcanic Seven Summits.

 The Dinaric Alps, Balkans